 7: Limit office hours to discourage presenteeism

-Setting some kind of limitation is a way of protecting your more over-zealous staff from their own best intentions, whether that’s a limit on office hours, or a cap on the amount of overtime individual employees can work.
+CIPD stats show that, pre-pandemic, businesses lost an average of 30 days-worth of productivity per employee to the effects of presenteeism.
+Setting some kind of limitation is a way of protecting your more over-zealous staff from their own best intentions.
+That might take the form of a limit on office hours.
+Or you could try a cap on the amount of overtime individual employees can work.

 8: Allow for flexible work

 Job flexibility is becoming more popular, and more expected.
-And if 2020 has proven anything, it’s that remote work in particular is very effective.
-And when your employees have adequate time for their personal lives, they’re much more likely to be content in their work.
+And if 2020 has proven anything, it's that remote work in particular is very effective.
+When employees have adequate time for their own personal lives, they're much more likely to be content in their work.

 9: Provide effective management training

-The “sink or swim” mentality works fine for ducks, less so for people.
+The "sink or swim" mentality works fine for ducks, less so for people.
 Unfortunately, however, sometimes people get promoted into management roles without getting much formal instruction.
-This leaves them with the unenviable task of cobbling together an approach to their new position based on how they were treated by their old line managers.
+This leaves them with the unenviable task of cobbling together their own approach to their new position.
+Usually, this ends up being based on how they were treated by their old line managers.

-We’re not saying that nobody ever takes to managing people like the proverbial duck to water.
-Just that it’s a bit of a gamble to assume that’s what will happen.
-Implementing a management training program for your business means that anyone you up-skill into the position will gain a working knowledge of their responsibilities, as well as important skills like impartial conduct and conflict de-escalation and resolution.
+We're not saying that nobody ever takes to managing people like the proverbial duck to water.
+Just that it's a bit of a gamble to assume that's what will happen.
+Implementing a management training program for your business means that anyone you up-skill into the position will gain a working knowledge of their responsibilities.
+That includes important skills like impartial conduct and conflict de-escalation and resolution.

 10: Take the time to do something nice for your employees

-We thought we’d round off our advice on how to improve morale at work with our simplest point.
-Just doing something to make your employee’s day can make a world of difference.
-Taking them out for drinks, or giving them a little non-financial bonus like a gift card or some chocolates can be a great way to let your team know you appreciate them.
+We thought we'd round off our advice on improving employee morale at work with our simplest point.
+Just doing something to make your employee's day can make a world of difference.
+Take them out for drinks, or give them a little non-financial bonus like a gift card or some chocolates.
+While not earth-shattering, it can be a nice little way to let your team know you appreciate them.